28 Aug Furore over Namibia’s donkey slaughter plans

 Windhoek-based CNM Environmental Services was contracted to do the environmental impact assessment (EIA) and interested parties were invited to make submissions by March 14 2017.
 The assessment was designed to study waste treatment, handling, management and disposal, among other impacts.

-However, the results have not been made public and efforts to track down CNM Environmental Services were unsuccessful at the time of going to press.
+However, the results have not been made public and efforts to track down CNM Environmental Services were unsuccessful at the time of publication.

 Muller Theron, chairperson of the Okahandja Residents Association, told Oxpeckers there had been no progress on the development of the abattoir.